radiodan/radiodan.github.io/_posts/2014-01-08-radiodan-v1-retrospective.markdown

   github: andrewn
 ---

-After finishing up Radiodan v1, and just in time for Christmas, Dan and I got together to have a Radiodan v1 retrospective.
+After finishing up Radiodan v1, and just in time for Christmas, Dan and I got together to have a retrospective on the first part of the project from a technical perspective.
 We wanted to get an idea of what went well, what could have been better and what we'd do differently.
 This will help us plan Radiodan v2.

 ## Good